MRSA Care Guide

 Wound Care

 Cover each draining lesion completely with a sterile gauze dressing.
-Under the supervision of qualified health care staff, change dressings daily (or whenever saturated with drainage).
+Under the supervision of qualified health care sta, change dressings daily (or whenever saturated with drainage).
 If there will be times when there is no healthcare staff available, give extra dressing supplies and complete instructions for the dressing change to patients who have draining skin lesions.
 Ensure that the detainee/inmate understands how to correctly change the dressing.

 Antibiotic Therapy

 Reserve antibiotic therapy solely as an adjunct to drainage and wound care for local infections.
-Where antimicrobial use is appropriate, use antimicrobial agents that are recommended as effective against MRSA.
+Where antimicrobial use is appropriate, use antimicrobial agents that are recommended as eective against MRSA.
 Adjust treatment after antimicrobial susceptibility results are available; discontinue penicillins or cephalosporins if MRSA is confirmed by culture.
 When skin lesions appear actively infected at the end of treatment, re-evaluate the patient to assess the need for continuation of antibiotics, for repeat incision and drainage, or for decolonization of nasal carriers.
-While they are on therapy, monitor the patient for side effects and non-adherence to antibiotic therapy.
+While they are on therapy, monitor the patient for side eects and non-adherence to antibiotic therapy.

 Prevention of Transmission

-- Sub-optimal personal hygiene
+• Sub-optimal personal hygiene

-- Sub-optimal laundering of underclothing and towels
+• Sub-optimal laundering of underclothing and towels

-- Sub-optimal environmental cleaning
+• Sub-optimal environmental cleaning

-these institutions.
+A number of correctional systems have worked successfully with state and local health departments to address the spread of MRSA in correctional facilities.
+The following is a compilation of case identification, treatment and prevention strategies implemented by these institutions.
 The feasibility of these strategies will vary by facility, the regulations of individual institutions, and the nature of the participation by local health authorities in managing outbreaks.
 The most important aspects of preventing transmission of MRSA in correctional facilities include personal hygiene, environmental cleaning, use of standard precautions by all facility personnel and staff and detainee/inmate education.

 Personal Hygiene for Detainees/ Inmates

-Correctional staff should:
+Correctional sta should:

 Encourage daily showering with soap and water